casangi/casadocs/docs/api/casaconfig.rst

 This overrides the value of *measurespath* in the configuration files.

 The data related options (\-\-pull-data,\-\-data-update, \-\-measures-update, and \-\-update-all) use *measurespath* without explicitly setting the version string.
-The *force* parameter rmemains False as does the *auto_update_rules* parameter.
+The *force* parameter remains False as does the *auto_update_rules* parameter.
 This means that if a new version exists and the user has read and write permissions in *measurespath* then an update will happen as if those functions were used from a python session.